 Over the next few weeks, and as the tapestry grew, so did my confusion over her intent.

 Not that I cared any more about her plans for another big night out, often announced at the last minute by a euphoria of party starters.
-Most times it was something entirely new – suggesting encounters with a member of a younger generation – a future that wasn’t my gig and which I never wanted any part of anyway.
+Most were rakishly new – suggesting encounters with a member of a younger generation – a future that wasn’t my gig and which I never wanted any part of anyway.

 I didn’t wait up to see if each of these ended hours later in a typically gooey lovemaking set.

-Surely she couldn’t replace the first time The XX had drawn down the heat of the stars for us through that night on the beach.
-And there’s no way either of us would ever repeat the things we did in the back seat of her father’s car following Tricky’s filthy lead.
+Surely she couldn’t replace the first time The XX had drawn down the heat of the stars for us through that all-nighter on the beach.
+And neither of us would dare repeat the dirty dancing and filthy hereafters of the trip-hop summer we spent following Tricky’s metallic lead.
+In mock atonement, we had lived with the explicit lyrics filter engaged for an entire year and had missed the advent of The Weeknd’s unmissable shock erotica.
 We may not have had a signature tune, but we had relished the subversive thrill of finding and gifting the most terrible cover versions of our friends’ favourites.
-Religiously starting every day with any of the over half a million breakup-themed playlists on Spotify had been our act of punk courage, although I think we both shared an equal relief when I deleted that archive after we split up.
+Religiously starting our mornings with any of the over-half-a-million breakup-themed playlists on Spotify had been our act of punk courage, although I think we both shared an equal relief when I deleted that archive after we split up.

-I’d like to see the editors of “My Life is a Soundtrack” or Cameron Crowe or even Tarantino assemble anything as sharp as the deep cuts companion to our relationship.
+I’d like to see the editors of “My Life is a Soundtrack” or Cameron Crowe or even Tarantino assemble anything as esoteric as the deep cuts companion to our relationship.